axolotl-rs/old_minecraft_protocol/README.md

 # Version Locations

 java/ - provides the versions impls for different java versions.

+# Data Gen Parser

+This is a parser for the data dump provided by Mojang.